Trump Media pushes House to probe 8 firms over short-selling of DJT shares

 The CEO of Trump Media urged leading House committee chairmen to investigate eight financial firms over concerns of potentially illicit short selling of DJT, whose majority shareholder is former President Donald Trump.

-"I believe quick action is necessary to protect retail shareholders, identify wrongdoers, and determine whether any laws including [Racketeer Influenced and Corrupt Organizations Act] statutes and tax evasion laws have been violated," wrote CEO Devin Nunes, who last week first asked top House Republicans to probe short selling of Trump Media stock.
+"I believe quick action is necessary to protect retail shareholders, identify wrongdoers, and determine whether any laws including [Racketeer Influenced and Corrupt Organizations Act] statutes and tax evasion laws have been violated," wrote CEO Devin Nunes, who on April 24 first asked top House Republicans to probe short selling of Trump Media stock.

-Nunes, in his letter dated Wednesday, wrote that the committees should seek documents and testimony from at least the eight firms that he named: Apex Clearing, Clear Street, Cobra Trading, Cowen and Company, Curvature Securities, StoneX Securities, TradePro, and Velocity Clearing.
+Nunes, in a letter dated Wednesday, wrote that the committees should seek documents and testimony from the eight firms that he named: Apex Clearing, Clear Street, Cobra Trading, Cowen and Company, Curvature Securities, StoneX Securities, TradePro and Velocity Clearing.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.